eerielili/aneatocli/README.md

 # Neato Controls
 Hi everyone !

+Aneatocli is a command line interface for [pybotvac](https://github.com/stianaske/pybotvac).
-Neato Control is a GUI based interface for [pybotvac](https://github.com/stianaske/pybotvac)
+Neato Control was the GUI based interface I made for pybotvac but I discontinued it due to licensing issue with PyQt4.

 ## USAGE